charlesfoster/ont-analysis-toolkit/README.md

                                     Reference genome to use.
 Supported references:
                                         - 'MN908947.3' (SARS-CoV-2)
                                         - 'NC_006273.2' (CMV Merlin) (planned support, but not yet implemented) Other references can be used, but the corresponding assembly (fasta) and annotation (gff3 from Ensembl) must be added.
 See README.
                                     Default: MN908947.3

   -t <int>, --threads <int>
                         Number of threads to use
   -v VARIANT_CALLER, --variant_caller VARIANT_CALLER
                         Variant caller to use.
 Choices: 'medaka-longshot'.
 Default: 'medaka-longshot' --create_envs_only    Create conda environments for snakemake analysis, but do no further analysis.
 Useful for initial pipeline setup.
-Default: False
+Default: False --snv_min_freq SNV_MIN_FREQ
+                        Minimum variant allele frequency for an SNV to be kept.
+Default: 0.2 --guppy_model GUPPY_MODEL
+                        Model used within guppy for basecalling - needed for medaka analyses.
+'GUPPY_MODEL' environmental model is used, if set, otherwise default: r941_min_high_g360 --min_depth MIN_DEPTH
+                        Minimum depth for (1) an SNV to be kept; and (2) consensus genome generation.
+Default: 20 --alternate_analysis  Run an alternate analysis to generate consensus genomes based on different input parameters.
+                        Use after initial run.
+  --alt_cov_max ALT_COV_MAX
+                        Samples with a genome coverage alt_cov_min <= x < alt_cov_max will be chosen for an alternate analysis.
+ONLY USED WITH ALTERNATE ANALYSIS OPTION.
+Default: 80 --alt_cov_min ALT_COV_MIN
-  --snv_min SNV_MIN     Minimum variant allele frequency for an SNV to be kept Default: 0.2 --delete_reads        Delete demultiplexed reads after analysis --redo_analysis       Delete entire analysis output directory and contents for a fresh run --version             show program's version number and exit --minknow_data MINKNOW_DATA
+                        Samples with a genome coverage alt_cov_min <= x < alt_cov_max will be chosen for an alternate analysis.
+ONLY USED WITH ALTERNATE ANALYSIS OPTION.
+Default: 40 --delete_reads        Delete demultiplexed reads after analysis --redo_analysis       Delete entire analysis output directory and contents for a fresh run --version             show program's version number and exit --minknow_data MINKNOW_DATA
                         Location of MinKNOW data root.
 Default: /var/lib/minknow/data --max_memory <int>    Maximum memory (in MB) that you would like to provide to snakemake.
-Default: 53852MB --quiet               Stop printing of snakemake commands to screen.
+Default: 57282MB --quiet               Stop printing of snakemake commands to screen.
-  --report              Generate report (currently non-functional).
+  --report              Generate report (currently minimally functional).
 ```

 # What does the pipeline do?